-The western countries' sanctions against Russia that the EU and US officials are currently discussing as part of retaliation for Crimea' accession to Russia may threaten the interests of European business companies.
+The western countries' sanctions against Russia that the EU and US officials were discussing as part of retaliation for Crimea' accession to Russia may threaten the interests of European business companies.
 Officials of the French companies DCNS and STX had voiced concern about the likely collapse of the deal to deliver Mistral-class helicopter-carriers to the Russian Federation.
 Paris may give up the contract for building Mistral-class amphibious assault ships for Russia as part of the western countries' economic sanctions against the Russian Federation, a move that may lay off 600 workers, engaged in the project.
 The collapse of the deal will also negatively affect the financial soundness of DCNS.

 Moscow had already paid 1.2 billion euros to Paris, or more than a half of the contract sum.
 If breach of contract is also included in the economic sanctions package against Russia, France would have to pay the break fee.
 The penalty charge payments will make up the very same 1.2 billion euros.
 According to the Russian news agency, the sum comprises the cost of the contract for two ships and the punitive sanctions for the contractor's failure to perform their obligations.